LineageOS/lineage_wiki/_includes/templates/device_build.md

 ### Turn on caching to speed up build

-You can speed up subsequent builds by running
+You can speed up subsequent builds by running:

 ```
 $ export USE_CCACHE=1